Cooroy, Queensland: Amenities

 The Cooroy branch of the Queensland Country Women's Association meets at the Cooroy Memorial Hall & School of Arts at 23 Maple Street.

 Cooroy–Pomona RSL Sub-Branch is at 25 Maple Street.

 The Hinterland Adventure Playground is in Marara Street.

+Cooroy Golf Club has an 18-hole golf course at 28 Myall Street.
+The course extends south along the western side of the railway line.